ThriveADRIAN/public/book-of-beliefs.md

 * Micro and macro evolution happens.
 * Something like the Big Bang happened, and will probably happen again.
 * Something existed before the Big Bang \(outside of time and space as we know them\).
-* Nothing in our universe can travel faster than light.
+* Nothing in our universe can 2travel faster than light.
 * The human brain \(in its current state of evolution\) can't comprehend the universe.
 * Non-carbon-based life forms exist.
 * Aliens exist, but we will most likely discover their creations \(ie. robots they made\) before we discover them.